hawcx/sdk_docs/docs/android/best-practices.md

 }
 ```

 By following these best practices, you can ensure that you're using HawcxFramework effectively and maximizing the security of your Android application.
-Remember to review the [API documentation](api-reference.md) for detailed information on each feature and method mentioned here. -->
+Remember to review the [API documentation](api-reference.md) for detailed information on each feature and method mentioned here.

-Implementing HawcxFramework in your Android application is a great step towards enhancing your app's security.
-We are working really hard on pushing a lot of features and building this page.
-Please stay tuned to get more updates